A Day in Trencin

 We stayed a night at Penzion Pri Parku a conveniently located pension next to a park near the train station and main city square.
-Oddly there’s a casino in the lobby with slot machines so if gambling is your thing this place is the spot.
 Out the window of the rooms, you can see the ramparts of the castle as the pension has a direct view of the castle on the rock.
 For one night with 2 beds, it’s 28 Euros.
 Not bad for a private suite with clean beds, private bathrooms, and a fridge.

 Where do we find food?